alde/devise_ldap_norm/README.md

 Devise LDAP Authenticatable uses a running OpenLDAP server to do automated acceptance tests.
 You'll need the executables `slapd`, `ldapadd`, and `ldapmodify`.

 On OS X, this is available out of the box.

-On Ubuntu, you can install OpenLDAP with `sudo apt-get install slapd ldap-utils`.
-If slapd runs under AppArmor, add an exception like this to `/etc/apparmor.d/local/usr.sbin.slapd` to let slapd read our configs.

-    /path/to/devise_ldap_norm/spec/ldap/** rw,$

 To start hacking on `devise_ldap_norm`, clone the github repository, start the test LDAP server, and run the rake test task: